5 Ways AI Runs Our Household (So We Don't Have To)

 4. Travel Planning

-Now we describe what we want (“four days at Disney World, two kids under 10, we hate waiting in lines, budget around $X”) and AI puts together a rough itinerary.
-Which parks on which days, what to ride first thing in the morning, where to eat that the kids will actually like, when to take a break so nobody melts down at 2pm.
+Last summer we did a week at Dollywood and Pigeon Forge.
+Planning that used to mean six browser tabs, three Reddit threads, and a spreadsheet that got abandoned by day two.
+Instead, we described what we wanted (“five days in Pigeon Forge, two kids under 10, we want Dollywood plus non-park days, budget around $X”) and AI put together a rough itinerary.
+Which days at the park, which days exploring the area, where to eat that the kids would actually like, when to take a break so nobody melts down at 2pm.

 It’s not perfect.
 AI doesn’t know about last-minute ride closures or the fact that our daughter will refuse to leave the gift shop for 40 minutes.
 But having a framework to start from is worth hours of planning time.